SpongePowered/SpongeDocs/source/plugin/ray-tracing.rst

 To specify the end point, you can use the :javadoc:`BlockRay.BlockRayBuilder#to(Vector3d)` method, which will set both the direction and ending location.
-Alternatively, you can specify a direction using :javadoc:`BlockRay.BlockRayBuilder#direction(Vector3d)` and also a block limit using :javadoc:`BlockRay.BlockRayBuilder#blockLimit(int)`.
+Alternatively, you can specify a direction using :javadoc:`BlockRay.BlockRayBuilder#direction(Vector3d)` and also a distance limit using :javadoc:`BlockRay.BlockRayBuilder#distanceLimit(double distanceLimit)`.

 .. note::
-    The default block limit is 1000 blocks as a safeguard to prevent infinite iteration.
-To disable the block limit, use a negative value with ``BlockRayBuilder#blockLimit(int)``.
+    The default distance limit is 1000 blocks as a safeguard to prevent infinite iteration.
+To disable the distance limit, use a negative value with ``BlockRayBuilder#distanceLimit(double distanceLimit)``.

 Filtering
 =========